landro/TesTcl/README.md

       run simple_irule.tcl simple
     }

+On a side note, it's worth mentioning that there is no _after_ command, since we're always dealing with mocks.

 ## How stable is this code?
 This work is still undergoing quite some development so you can expect minor breaking changes.